simonmichael/hledger/hledger/Hledger/Cli/Commands/Holdings.md

 the unit cost (or average cost, on rows aggregating multiple lots), and the total cost basis.
-Amounts are displayed with their commodity's display precision (unlike lot names, which can show more precision).
+Amounts are displayed with their commodity's display precision (unlike lot names, which can show more precision);
+`--round` can select another rounding strategy.

 Not yet implemented: market price, market value and unrealised gain columns; tree mode; output formats other than text.